wso2/docs-mi/en/docs/reference/synapse-properties/transport-parameters/vfs-transport-parameters.md

       <tr>
          <td>transport.vfs.CheckSizeInterval</td>
          <td>
-            The time duration in milliseconds between the size check on files.
+            The duration in milliseconds between the size checks on files.
          </td>
       </tr>
       <tr>